-Bank-wide Trading Authority and Appetite are approved by BRC for Market risk and a detailed market risk mandate is approved the Risk Management Committee.
+Bank-wide Trading Authority and Appetite/ Tolerance are approved by Board Risk Committee for Market risk with a detailed market risk mandate is reviewed by the Risk Management Committee and approved by the Chief Risk Officer.
 These limits are set cognisant of the strategic objectives of undertaking trading activities and are formally requested by Treasury Front Office.
-The limits are reviewed by Risk, before they are approved by RMC.
-The CRO has approval for temporary adjustments to these limits.
-The market risk exposure is reported to Treasury Front Office and senior Risk management on a daily basis, whereas RMC and BRC are updated on a monthly and quarterly basis respectively.
-Excesses (if any) are reported to senior management, RMC and BRC.
+The limits are reviewed by Risk, before they are approved by the Chief Risk Officer.
+Market risk exposure is monitored and reported to Treasury Front Office and Treasury Risk management on a daily basis.
+Limit positions and details of any breaches are reported into each Risk Management Committee which feeds into the Board Risk Committee.
+Excesses (if any) are reported to Treasury senior management, RMC and BRC.